HyagoOliveira/GameDataSystem/README.md

 In large projects, you can easily find the GameData asset by going into the Tools > Find > GameData.

 ![The Find Game Data](/Docs~/FindGameData.png "Find Game Data")

+You can referenciate and use the `GameData` asset in every gameplay component that needs to use the persistent data.

 ### Creating the Game Data Manager